 The GI Bill cannot reimburse one for preparation prior to an exam, however, Everblue will.
 Starting January 1, 2010, Everblue will reserve two complimentary seats for Iraq and Afghanistan veterans at each of its LEED Green Associate exam prep courses.
 With the help of Everblue and the U.S. Department of Veteran Affairs, one may enroll in an exam prep course, take more than one LEED exam and attain more than one green credential at no cost.

 The GI Bill indicates that one may receive benefits to retake a test he or she did not pass.
 Also, one may receive benefits to retake a test for recertification or to retain a license one already has.

 LEED expertise increases one’s marketability to potential employers.
 Although attaining a LEED credential can be beneficial for one’s career, this benefit does not compare to the invaluable acknowledgment of support from third-party organizations.
 It becomes clear that Everblue, as well as the Green Building Certification Institute, truly support America’s veterans and earnestly want to see them succeed.

-For more information on GI Bill certification reimbursement, please see this VA pamphlet.
+For more information on GI Bill certification reimbursement, please see the VA Benefits website.